Between 1920 to 1933, the United States underwent what has come to be known as the Prohibition Era:

 The controversial legislature saw a divide among the population, with those in favour of Prohibition being referred to as the "dry" movement, and those who opposed it as the "wet" movement.

-One of the more effective political proponents of Prohibition, the ASL was led by Wayne B. Wheeler who focused the group to ban alcohol.
-Ther influence in politics allowed them to endorse anti-alcohol candidates and focus on aggressive tactics to create legislative change, helping usher in the 18th Amendment.
+One of the more effective political proponents of Prohibition, the ASL was led by Wayne B. Wheeler, who focused the group to ban alcohol.
+Their influence in politics allowed them to endorse anti-alcohol candidates and focus on aggressive tactics to create legislative change, helping usher in the 18th Amendment.

 An influential temperance group that highlighted to women across the nation the role that alcohol consumption played in domestic violence and moral decay.
 The union would often hold rallies and distribute anti-alcohol literature to the masses.